qkost/raiders-of-the-lost-dice/NPCs/Malachai, The Barbed Ruin.md

 This pact can be signed by any number of recipients.

-The scribe, **Malachai**, agrees to bestow upon the recipient an Epic Boon
+The scribe, **Malachai**, agrees to bestow upon the recipient an Epic Boon within one day of signing this contract which will last until the recipient's death.
+This [Epic Boon](https://www.youtube.com/watch?v=W-b7VvSvCQY) is selected by the recipient from the following:
+* Boon of Combat Prowess
+* Boon of Dimensional Travel
+* Boon of Energy Resistance
+* Boon of Fate
+* Boon of Fortitude

 The recipient, -------------, agrees to desecrate a holy site chosen by the scribe, creating a planar rift connecting the Nine Hells of Baator to each holy site with power granted by the scribe, within one Catha month of invoking this pact.
 Any failure to desecrate these sites or interference after desecration will be considered a violation of this contract.